 - In the HCV program, assistance is tied to the family, and families can move to any eligible unit in the community at any time.
 In the PBV program, assistance is tied to the unit, so there are restrictions on moves.
 However, after one year of participation in the PBV program, households may transfer their assistance to another unit in the community, if they are in good standing and if there is a voucher available.

 Information for Landlords Interested in Project Basing Units

 The Housing Authority of the County of Santa Cruz (“HACSC”) is currently accepting applications from property owners for project-based vouchers (“PBV”) under the Section 8 Housing Choice Voucher Program (HCV).
-Each year, the Housing Authority publishes an RPF in local newspapers of general circulation, including the Santa Cruz Sentinel and the Register Pajaronian.
+The Housing Authority may publish an RPF in local newspapers of general circulation, including the Santa Cruz Sentinel, Hollister Free Lance, and the Register Pajaronian.
 The RFP is also available here.
 Proposals for project based vouchers may be submitted at any time during the year.
-All proposals will be scored against the criteria established in the most recent RFP.
-If you would like to be contacted when the Housing Authority issues an RFP for Project Based Vouchers, please contact Mark Failor, Deputy Executive Director, at (831) 454-9455 Ext 223.
+All proposals will be scored against the written criteria established in the most recent RFP.
+If you would like to be contacted when the Housing Authority issues a new RFP for Project Based Vouchers, please contact Mark Failor, at (831) 454-9455 Ext 223.